wkolowski/Type-Theory-Wishlist/README.md

 **Status: this is my own idea, but it seems very easy to implement.**

 TODO:
-- Think some more about this.
+- Try to find some papers (or any writing on the topic, for that matter).

 ### Coinduction-Induction?
 Somewhat. <a id="coinduction-induction"></a> [↩](#toc)